ca-vi/CoNES_PR/README.md

 # Containerisation of NEMO Employing Singularity (CoNES)
 [![Documentation Status](https://readthedocs.org/projects/cones/badge/?version=latest)](https://cones.readthedocs.io/en/latest/?badge=latest)

+## Forked by ca-vi
+Since the container from pmlmodelling group is buggy I have to trace back another step and have to employ CoNES My aim is to couple with FABM and (my) ERSEM.

 ## Getting Started
 The CoNES repository was templated from [Singularity Deploy](https://github.com/singularityhub/singularity-deploy)